davidreeder/learn-iOS/swift/WordSearchTranslate/README.md

 It is a word search game.
 User is given words in one langauge and expected to find the equivalent word in a different language.
 A session consists of a series of word search puzzles, all of which must be completed correctly to win.

+Puzzles are defined by a simple, scalable JSON schema which may be custom designed for any size, dimentions, words or languages.

 Designed so a single code path can run across all Apple device hardware formats.